-The Pension Fund had twenty five employers in the Fund during the financial year 2014/15, which includes the London Borough of Hackney itself.
-During the year three new employers namely: Victoria Park Academy, Manor House Development Trust and SND Cleaning Services Ltd were admitted.
+There were 31 employers in the Pension Fund during the financial year 2015/16, including the London Borough of Hackney itself.
+During the year 8 new employers were admitted, whilst 2 previous employers ceased.
 Employers in the Fund fall into either 'Scheduled body' or 'Admitted body' status.
 The following Table outlines the membership profile for all of the employers' in the Fund.

-Membership by Employer 31/03/2015:
+Membership by Employer 31/03/2016: